light_square

 Accreditation

-The CFAI Accreditation Program is a comprehensive self-assessment and evaluation model that enables fire and emergency service organizations to examine past, current, and future service levels and performance and compare them to industry best practices.
+The CFAI Accreditation Program is a comprehensive self-assessment and evaluation model that enables fire and emergency service organizations to examine past, current, and future service levels and performance and compares them to industry best practices.
 This process leads to improved service delivery by helping fire departments:

-• Determine community risk and safety needs.
+• Determine community risk and safety needs

-• Evaluate the performance of the department.
+• Evaluate the performance of the department

-• Establish a method for achieving continuous organizational improvement.
+• Establish a method for achieving continuous organizational improvement

 The Commission on Fire Accreditation International (CFAI) comprehensive self-assessment process promotes excellence and encourages quality improvement by enabling fire and EMS agencies to: